roachfire/roachlab/htpc/README.md

 # What are we deploying?
+A fully-featured home theater application stack with services to automatically download selected tv, movies, music, and subtitles and stream them from a Plex media server.

 - [Heimdall](https://hub.docker.com/r/linuxserver/heimdall): Heimdall is a way to organise all those links to your most used web sites and web applications in a simple way.
 Simplicity is the key to Heimdall.
 Why not use it as your browser start page?
 It even has the ability to include a search bar using either Google, Bing or DuckDuckGo.
 - [Transmission + OpenVPN](https://github.com/haugene/docker-transmission-openvpn): This container contains OpenVPN and Transmission with a configuration where Transmission is running only when OpenVPN has an active tunnel.
 It has built in support for many popular VPN providers to make the setup easier.
 - [Prowlarr](https://hub.docker.com/r/linuxserver/prowlarr): Prowlarr is a indexer manager/proxy built on the popular arr .net/reactjs base stack to integrate with your various PVR apps.
 Prowlarr supports both Torrent Trackers and Usenet Indexers.
 It integrates seamlessly with Sonarr, Radarr, Lidarr, and Readarr offering complete management of your indexers with no per app Indexer setup required (we do it all).